oxyoung/Fashion-MNIST-Dataset-Classification/README.md

 Make sure the following packages are installed:
 1. imageio 2. numpy 3. matplotlib 4. tensorflow
 ## Get Started
-1. Download or clone the repository to a local folder.
+Firstly, download or clone the repository to a local folder.
+**Visualization Result**
+1. Open Anaconda Prompt, run the following code **tensorboard --logdir=path**.
+(Path is the path to the visualization checkpoint file, for example **C:\Users\Administrator\Desktop\Project-1-AI-for-Mechatronics-MCEN90048--master\Results\FashionMNIST\DataVisual**)
+2. Open http://localhost:6006 and the results are demostrated in **PROJECTOR**.
+**Monitor training process**
+1. Open Anaconda Prompt, run the following code **tensorboard --logdir=path**.
+(Path is the path to the visualization checkpoint file, for example **C:\Users\Administrator\Desktop\Project-1-AI-for-Mechatronics-MCEN90048--master\Results\FashionMNIST\MLPBaseline\Adam_event_01**
+2. Open http://localhost:6006 and see the results.
+**Run Jupyter Notebook**
-2. Open the repository and modify the corresponding folder path in **./GeneralTools/misc_fun.py** and other relevant system parameters, especially DEFAULT_IN, DEFAULT_OUT, DEFAULT_DOWNLOAD and EXCEL_FOLDER.
+1. Open the repository and modify the corresponding folder path in **./GeneralTools/misc_fun.py** and other relevant system parameters, especially DEFAULT_IN, DEFAULT_OUT, DEFAULT_DOWNLOAD and EXCEL_FOLDER.
 (**Note: DEFAULT_IN folder should be set to path like ~/data/fashion, or it will automatically download the original MNIST dataset which results in the incredible high accuracy of the model.)**
-3. Open jupyter Notebook in **./NoteBooks/FashionMNIST.ipynb** and modify the system path in first cell.
+2. Open jupyter Notebook in **./NoteBooks/FashionMNIST.ipynb** and modify the system path in first cell.
-4. Run cells in jupyter Notebook to test the model and see the corresponding result.
+3. Run cells in jupyter Notebook to test the model and see the corresponding result.

 ## Note
 1. The analysis of the results and relevant plots are shown in jupyter Notebook.
 2. The results of pretrained model are saved in ~/Results/FashionMNIST folder.
-Running the cells in jupyter notebook will overwrite parts of the results.
+3. Running the cells in jupyter notebook will overwrite parts of the results.
+If the orginal results are mis-overwritten, please redownload the results from github.
-3. The relevant figures are saved in ~/Plot/images folder and excel data which are used to generate the figures are saved in ~/Plots/traning_data_excel.
+4. The relevant figures are saved in ~/Plot/images folder and excel data which are used to generate the figures are saved in ~/Plots/traning_data_excel.

 ## Author
 Qitong Yang 889222 University of Melbourne